 Garlands and stylized flowers with a richly looped hand-woven look make this aristocratic bedspread truly an heirloom.

 Whitework embroidered bedspreads were fashionable when George and Martha tied the knot in 1759, but they became even more popular from about 1800 to 1840.
-In those days, having a fine white candlewick counterpane was a way to maintain one’s social standing.
+In those days, having a fine white candlewick counterpane helped maintain one’s social standing.

 In many places, the way to have an early American version of the Bates Bedspread was to make one yourself.

-Cloth was hard to get, especially on the frontier, and it was up to the women to pick, spin, comb, dye and card flax, wool and cotton.
+Cloth was hard to get, especially on the frontier.
+The women had to pick, spin, comb, dye and card flax, wool and cotton.
 Cotton was bought by the pound in early America, according to historian Alice Morse Earle.
-The cotton seeds were picked out one by one and the cotton was carded on wool cards, then spun into thread.
+Women picked out the one by one, carded it on wool cards, then spun into thread.

 In Hallowell, Maine (then part of Massachusetts), Martha Ballard wrote in her diary that she had carded cotton on July 27, 1786.
 Ballard, made posthumously famous by Laurel Thacher Ulrich in A Midwife’s Tale, didn’t weave the cotton cloth herself; she took her spun cotton to her neighbor, Mr. Edson, to be woven.